RAG app with Postgres and pgvector

 """

 The template above provides a structured format for presenting a question, context (if available), and the bot's answer.
-It ensures consistency in response presentation and provides clear instructions (and context, if applicable) for the model on how to handle each query.
+It ensures consistency in response presentation and offers clear instructions (and context, if applicable) for the model to handle each query.

 get_retrieval_condition function